Feyerabend/ABC80/abclisp/02/README.md

-## abclisp
+# abclisp

-A small Lisp/Scheme interpreter written in C, designed from the ground up to be transpilable to Z80 assembly.
-It illustrates the route an 80s home computer manufacturer *might have* taken to put a real Lisp in ROM--the kind of thing that existed on the MIT Lisp Machine or in Interlisp, but squeezed into 64 KB.
+A small Lisp/Scheme interpreter written in portable C, designed from the ground up to be transpiled to Z80 assembly — the kind of Lisp that could have lived in the ROM of an 80s home computer.

+The experiment has two parts that work together:

+1. **A self-contained Lisp interpreter** (`lisp.c`) that compiles source text to a simple bytecode and runs it.
+Every data structure fits in 16-bit values (one Z80 register pair); the VM is a trampoline dispatch loop that maps directly onto Z80 jump tables.

+2. **A Z80 proof** (`test_vm.c`) that re-implements the same VM in real Z80
+   assembly, assembled and executed inside a Z80 emulator, and shows that both VMs produce identical results for the same programs.

 ```
 > (define (fact n) (if (= n 0) 1 (* n (fact (- n 1)))))